Gravitational form factors of the proton in the improved holographic QCD model: Gravitational form factors

-There is considerable variation between different $\D(t)$-profiles in Fig.~\ref{fig:dkfinal}.
-However, the error bars are also large, and the IHQCD results, the DVCS fit, and the lattice results of~\cite{Hackett:2023rif} are relatively close in the range where data is available.
+There is considerable variation between different $\Dg(t)$-profiles in Fig.~\ref{fig:dkfinal}.
+However, the error bars are also large, and the IHQCD results and the lattice results of~\cite{Hackett:2023rif}, with nearly physical pion mass, are relatively close in the range where data is available.
+Note that, assuming that the difference in the lattice results between the two references mainly arises from the pion mass, the values of $\Dg(t)$ increase with decreasing pion mass.
+Therefore, extrapolation to the physical pion mass could bring the lattice result even closer to our holographic result.

 Of special interest in many studies has been the D-term, {\emph{i.e.}}, the value $\D(0)$ of the form factor at zero momentum transfer \cite{Polyakov:2018zvc}.
-We find that the value for the D-term diverges in our model in the IR as $\D \propto \frac{\mN^2}{-t}$.
+We find that the gluonic contribution to the value for the D-term diverges in our model in the IR as $\Dg \propto \frac{\mN^2}{-t}$.
 However, this behavior does not necessarily indicate any inconsistency; as emphasized recently, such divergences can naturally arise.
-For example, for pions $\mathcal{D}(t)$ develops an infrared pole in the chiral limit~\cite{Stegeman:2025sca, Stegeman:2025tdl}.
+For example, $\D(t)$ may develop an infrared pole if the $\sigma$-meson becomes massless in the chiral limit~\cite{Stegeman:2025sca, Stegeman:2025tdl}.
 Moreover, $\D(t)$ diverges when coupled with QED \cite{Mejia:2025oip}.
-However, the pole at $t=0$ in the $\D(t)$ of our holographic model does not appear to be linked to a massless state.
+However, the pole at $t=0$ in the $\Dg(t)$ of our holographic model does not appear to be linked to a massless state.
 Nevertheless, as we show below, all physical observables related to the proton remain regular.
 Notice that the value derived from the top-down holographic Witten--Sakai--Sugimoto model is finite, $\D(0)=-2.05$~\cite{Sugimoto:2025btn}.

 Interestingly, we observe that while our D-term is divergent, the contributions from the two integrals in~\eqref{eq:finalDfactor} numerically cancel within the accuracy of $\sim 5$\%.
 This cancelation does not seem to arise from any obvious symmetry in our setup.
 Thanks to the cancelation, the residue of the pole at $t=0$ in the fit of Fig.~\ref{fig:dkfinal} is suppressed, making a good description of the data possible.